Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/08/shocking-open-source-code.md

 Of course there are lots of things that could be improved, but like most open source developers I have to find that elusive spare time to dedicate to open source in amongst having a fulfilling family life, and a challenging job.

-My experience has led to values I hold at this stage in my life that tell me that I won’t regret not fixing a project structure on GitHub when I’m on my death bed – even if I have failed to add NuGet.exe to the gitignore file.
+My experience has led to values I hold at this stage in my life that tell me that I won't regret not fixing a project structure on GitHub when I'm on my death bed - even if I have failed to add NuGet.exe to the gitignore file.